If you get a duplicate-key error when using

 REPAIR TABLE on the

 In this case, go to the MySQL data directory and delete all

 B-.
 (You may want to move them elsewhere

 ALTER TABLE works in the

 Copy all rows from the original table to

 Rename the original table to

-your original table name.
+A-to your original table name.